 Canadians generate approximately 31 million tonnes of garbage a year and only recycle about 30 per cent of that material.
-This means that each person generates approximately 2.7 kg of garbage each day.
+This means that each person generates approximately 2.7 kilograms of garbage each day.
 Due to the sheer volume of waste many existing landfill sites are approaching capacity and few people want new sites built near their communities.

 Adopt-A-Block welcomes everyone and involves collecting small amounts of litter on a monthly basis in your designated area.
 Students participate to gain volunteer hours to graduate, retired individuals join to stay active in their community, families adopt together as a fun, constructive activity – the possibilities are endless.
 Keeping our community tidy makes Maple Ridge that much more beautiful to enjoy.
 Associated with Adopt-A-Block are three other programs: Adopt-A-Stream, Adopt-A-Park and Adopt-A-Trail.
-Contact Adopt-A-Block at 604-463-9699 or by email.
+Contact Adopt-A-Block at 604-463-9699 or by email to Adopt-A-Block.

 Organics Disposal Ban